 Cardiovascular health in the fire service

-Contributed by Nicholas E. Blonien, DO
+Contributed by Nicholas E. Blonien, D.O.

 February is American Hearth Month – a time when people are encouraged to focus on their cardiovascular health.